Stanley Baldwin: Early political career

+Member of Parliament

 In the 1906 general election he contested Kidderminster but lost amidst the Conservative landslide defeat after the party split on the issue of free trade.
 In a by-election in 1908 he was elected Member of Parliament (MP) for Bewdley, in which role he succeeded his father, who had died earlier that year.
 During the First World War he became Parliamentary Private Secretary to the party leader Bonar Law.
 In 1917 he was appointed to the junior ministerial post of Financial Secretary to the Treasury, where he sought to encourage voluntary donations by the rich to repay the United Kingdom's war debt, writing letters to The Times under the pseudonym 'FST', many of which were published.
 He relinquished to the Treasury one fifth of his own fortune (its total estimated at own account as £580,000) held in the form of War Loan stock worth £120,000.

-Joins Cabinet
+Treasury and President of the Board of Trade

 Although he entered politics at a relatively late age, his rise to the top leadership was very rapid.
-In the Treasury he served jointly with Sir Hardman Lever, who had been appointed in 1916, but after 1919 Baldwin carried out the duties largely alone.
+In the Treasury he served jointly with Hardman Lever, who had been appointed in 1916, but after 1919 Baldwin carried out the duties largely alone.
 He was appointed to the Privy Council in the 1920 Birthday Honours.
 In 1921 he was promoted to the Cabinet as President of the Board of Trade.

 Chancellor of the Exchequer

 In late 1922 dissatisfaction was steadily growing within the Conservative Party over its coalition with the Liberal David Lloyd George.
 At a meeting of Conservative MPs at the Carlton Club in October, Baldwin announced that he would no longer support the coalition, and famously condemned Lloyd George for being a "dynamic force" that was bringing destruction across politics.
 The meeting chose to leave the coalition, against the wishes of most of the party leadership.
 As a direct result Bonar Law was forced to search for new ministers for a Cabinet which he would lead, and so promoted Baldwin to the position of Chancellor of the Exchequer.
-In the November 1922 general election the Conservatives were returned with a majority in their own right.
+In the 15 November 1922 general election the Conservatives were returned with a majority in their own right.